mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-01-17-prob_judging_1.md

 ---
 layout: post
-title:  "Probabilistic Adjudication: Part I (Still under construction)"
+title:  "Probabilistic Adjudication: Part I - one argument (Still under construction)"
 date:   2020-01-17 23:01:30 +0200
 author:     "Marius Hobbhahn"
-category: opinion
+category: opinion, debating
 ---

 This post is not yet finished.
 I am still gathering feedback.
 You can read it anyway if you like but it will likely change a bit in the near future.